 There are many versions of a moon calendar.
 Biodynamic gardening adds the elements of fire, water, air and earth to their calendar.
 You can follow it here.
 Find a calendar that suits you and try it out and let me know how your moon planting goes?
 Use this chart to guide you.

 Moon calendar activities can be found on page 94 of Planet Schooling – How to create a permaculture living laboratory in the backyard.
-If you are needing curriculum support – purchase here.
-Have a sneak peek into the book and download the content pages here.
+If you need curriculum support – purchase here.
+Have a sneak peek into the book, and download the content pages here.